sqlparser/sqlflow_public/install_sqlflow_on_windows.md

 ```

-Please make sure `C:\wings\sqlflow\frontend` is where the SQLFlow frontend is installed.
+Please make sure `C:\wings\sqlflow\frontend` is where the SQLFlow frontend is installed,
+otherwise, please change `C:\wings\sqlflow\frontend` to the path where the SQLFlow frontend is located.

 ### start Nginx
 - Open a dos command window